csd113/VeggieCoin_Wiki/our-goal/Our-Goal.md

 :sunrise_over_mountains: **Transparency!** :sunrise_over_mountains:

 Many traditional charities operate with a veil of obscurity over how their funds are distributed.
 They are notorious for expending a large percentage of their donations on fat salaries for executives.
 Veggie operates on a public ledger, so anyone can see exactly where the Veggie fund is used.
-The Veggie blockchain is fully transparent and completely public, so any deviant behaviour is obvious to the community
+The Veggie blockchain is fully transparent and completely public, so any deviant behaviour is obvious to the community.

 :video_camera: :page_with_curl: **Public Ledger!** :page_with_curl: :video_camera: